 The council will support a limited amount of residential development within the site where it can be demonstrated that the residential development will directly facilitate the delivery of the allocated business space.
 The council will use appropriate mechanisms to secure the delivery of business space alongside any residential development.

 Any proposals for residential development will need to demonstrate that they will not compromise the ability of the site to deliver the allocated amount of business floorspace and must be accompanied by a sitewide masterplan demonstrating alignment with other policies in this plan such as for transport and infrastructure, community facilities and services and open space, to be agreed with the council.

-Any residential development should be provided at optimal densities, making use of the sustainable location of the site.
+Any residential development should be provided at optimal densities, making use of the sustainable location of the site, and should be located outside of Flood Zones 2 and 3.